PIPsUS: Self-Supervised Point Tracking in Ultrasound: Conclusions

 \section{Conclusions}

-We propose a lag-free new model utilizing particle video to track an arbitrary number of points utilizing dense feature maps and particles' previous motion with constant memory cost, and can track points in real time.
-We develop a self-supervised teacher-student training strategy to train our model.
+We propose a new model utilizing particle video to track an arbitrary number of points utilizing dense feature maps and particles' previous motion with constant memory cost, and can track points in an on-line manner.
+We develop a self-supervised teacher-student training strategy to train our model to learn without manual labeling.
 Our model achieves higher accuracy compared with fast NCC and fine-tuned RAFT, and it is more robust to temporal drift.